Bahrain - Data Protection Overview

 The Law imposes further responsibilities and obligations on data controllers including complying with the decisions of the Authority with respect to the rules and procedures of processing sensitive personal data.

 The Law suggests that the data processor and the data controller shall be bound by a written contractual agreement.
-Such an agreement should state that the data processor shall only conduct data processing in accordance with the instructions of the data controller and shall bind the data processor with the same duties and obligations as the data controller with regards to data confidentiality and security.
+Such an agreement should state that the data processor shall only conduct data processing in accordance with the instructions of the data controller and shall bind the data processor with the same duties and obligations as the data controller with regard to data confidentiality and security.

 The Law provides that the data controller and the DPO, where appointed, shall be held liable for any damage suffered by the data subjects in connection with the processing of their information, and the data processor will not be held personally liable towards the data subjects for such compensation.
-We are of the view that the Law has adopted this approach because data processors are most likely employed by the data controller and they are prohibited from conducting any processing beyond the scope of the data controller's instructions.
+We are of the view that the Law has adopted this approach because data processors are most likely employed by the data controller, and they are prohibited from conducting any processing beyond the scope of the data controller's instructions.

 The Law grants data subjects the following rights: